Lyon-Ynov-Campus/Docs/Ymmersions/CreateFiles - TP Linux.md

 <br>

-### Modification de droits, de dates de fichiers et liens symboliques
+### Modification of rights, file dates and symbolic links

-A partir du répertoire CreateFiles/Directory3/ créer les fichiers TextFile1.txt et TextFile2.txt avec les mêmes permissions, les dates des différents fichiers et les fichiers TextFile3.txt et TextFile4.txt avec les différents liens symboliques comme l'image ci-dessous (ls -l pour lister les fichiers avec cet affichage) :
+From the **CreateFiles/Directory3/ directory**, create the files **TextFile1.txt** and **TextFile2.txt** with the same permissions, the same dates as presented in the image below.
+Create the files **TextFile3.txt** and **TextFile4.txt** with the same symbolic links as presented in the image below (ls -l to list the files with this display) :

 ![Droits fichiers](https://i.imgur.com/RV8NbB3.png)

 <br>

-### Script de test
+### Download the test script

-Vous pouvez désormais tester si vous avez réussi tout le TP en lançant un script que vous pouvez retrouver [ici](https://raw.githubusercontent.com/Lyon-Ynov-Campus/Docs/main/Ymmersions/CheckFiles.sh).

-Téléchargez le fichier CheckFiles.sh puis mettez-le dans le répertoire **./CreateFiles/** (de façon à ce que son chemin d'accès soit **/CreateFiles/CheckFiles.sh**)
+You can test your exercise by running the script that you can find [here](https://raw.githubusercontent.com/Lyon-Ynov-Campus/Docs/main/Ymmersions/CheckFiles.sh).

+Download the CheckFiles.sh file and put it in the **./CreateFiles/** directory (so that its path is **/CreateFiles/CheckFiles.sh**)

-#### Lancer le script
+#### Run the script

-Pour lancer le script, il vous suffit de lui donner les permissions d'exécution et d'écriture (chmod 500 ./CreateFiles/CheckFiles.sh) puis de le lancer avec **./CheckFiles.sh**.
+To run the script, you must give it the execute and write rights (chmod 500 ./CreateFiles/CheckFiles.sh) and then you can run it with **./CheckFiles.sh**.